Sondos-Mohamed-Said/Sales-Data-Analysis-using-Excel/README.md

 ## How to Use
 1. Download the files from this repository.
-2. Open `sales_analysis.xlsx` to explore pivot tables and visualizations.
+2. Open `Sample - Superstore .xlsx` to explore pivot tables and visualizations.
 3. Refer to the dashboards folder for ready-to-use visuals.

 ---